Clarkstown High School South

 Clarkstown High School South is a public high school located in West Nyack, New York, United States.
-The school educates students in grades 9 through 12, and is one of two high schools in the Clarkstown Central School District (CCSD).
-It is commonly referred to as Clarkstown South, or simply "South."
+It enrolls students in grades 9 through 12, and is one of two high schools in the Clarkstown Central School District (CCSD).
+It is commonly referred to as "Clarkstown South", or simply "South."

-In 2013, Clarkstown South was ranked in Newsweek's list of the 2000 best public high schools in the United States.

-In 2016, Clarkstown South was ranked in Newsweek's list of the 500 top high schools in the United States, ranking 167th place.
+In 2013, Clarkstown South was ranked 565th in Newsweeks list of the 2000 best public high schools in the United States.
+In 2016, Clarkstown South was ranked 167th in Newsweeks list of the 500 top high schools in the United States.

-In 2017, Clarkstown South was a part of State Education Commissioner Elia's list of 185 reward schools.
+In 2017, Clarkstown South was one of State Education Commissioner Elia's list of 185 reward schools.